|

 Dawn Hunter explains how she has helped triathletes develop their speed using interval training.

-The aim of many athletes is to increase their speed in their
+Many athletes aim to increase their speed in their

 chosen discipline.
 Many articles cover the different ways in which this can be

-achieved and this article aims to add another viewpoint to the melting pot.
+achieved, and this article seeks to add another viewpoint to the melting pot.
 The

 information covered here has been applied to the three disciplines of the

-triathlon (swimming, cycling and running) with apparently equal success.
+triathlon (swimming, cycling and running) with equal success.

 technique based.